zacanger/zacanger.github.io/blog/src/posts/learn-to-code-link-post.md

 title: 'Learn To Code; Link Post'
 created: 2015-09-29
 tags:
+  - education
   - links
+  - nix
+  - dev
+  - web
+  - programming
+  - code
-  - education
+  - devmtn
 ---

 Here we have a giant list of links, sort of unsorted.
 Much about front-end dev education, a good bit that I suppose could be devops, quite a bit of tricks and hackery for the nixes.
 A good chunk of it is messed up, formatting-wise.
 Oh well.
 THis is basically the leftover links and bits from when I was researching school options.

 ---------